theRealAph/ScopeLocals/README.md

 * Lightweight
 * Single-use

-It would certainly be useful for these numerous cheap and plentiful threads to be able to access some context from their parent.
+It would certainly be useful for these numerous, cheap and plentiful threads to be able to access some context from their parent.
 For example, they may share a logger on an output stream.
 Perhaps they may share some kind of security policy too.

-Because virtual threads are still threads, it is legitimate to for a virtual thread to carry thread-local variables.
+Because virtual threads are still `Thread`s, it is legitimate for a virtual thread to carry thread-local variables.
 The short lifetime of virtual threads minimises the problem of long term memory leaks via thread locals.
 An explicit `remove()` isn't necessary when a thread,